 Don’t be afraid to get creative and try out different ideas.
 If you don’t like how the image looks, you don’t have to use it!
 Try a mixture of candid and posed shots in several locations around the office, such as in the conference room, the lobby, and your personal office.
 You can also have the photographer take a few images of your office without any people present.

 The first step to getting great photos is to hire a talented and experienced photographer.
 Ask around or use Yelp.com to find some great business photographers.
-Then, get quotes and request samples of their work.
+Then get quotes and request samples of their work.
 Choose the highest quality photographer you can find, since the bigger investment will be your time and energy.
 (See our recommendations for high-quality photographers near you at the end of this article.)

 Once you have photos of your team and your office, make a point to get outdoor photos.
 Everyone looks better outdoors and greenery adds interest to photography.
 Try your office courtyard or outside at a public park or garden.